 Preventing Mold/Mildew/Algae: 8

 – The Penofin Blue Label does a decent job with mold prevention.
 The only noticeable mold was at the bottom of the fence where the wood faces north.
 In this area, there was mold and green algae growing.

 – The Penofin Blue Label is “thin” and applies easily with our pump up sprayer.
 We tarped all the grass along the bottom of the fence and sprayed the stain up and down.
 Very little need to back wipe as the Blue Label absorbed into the wood quickly.
 First coat absorbed to the point where the stain color was very light.
 The second coat of stain really gave the enhanced look we wanted and evened out the appearance.
 Second coat applied twice as far as the first coat.

 Color Shifting (darkening) after 2 Years: 6

 – Penofin Blue Label did darken in the sunny areas.
 This seems to be normal for Penofin as the stain itself darkens.
-The Blue Label does better then the Red Label Penofin version though.
+The Blue Label does better than the Red Label Penofin version.
 We suspect that higher usage of trans-oxides means the probability of the stain darkening in color increases.